theopenlane/core/internal/workflows/README.md

 ### Approval Submission Modes

-Workflow definitions with approval actions have an `approvalSubmissionMode` that controls when the approval process begins:
+Workflow definitions with approval actions have an `approvalSubmissionMode` that controls when the approval process begins.
+When omitted, the system defaults to `AUTO_SUBMIT`.

 | Mode | Proposal Initial State | Behavior |
 |------|----------------------|----------|